btafoya/htpc-download-box/README.md

 Optional steps described below that you may wish to skip:

-- Using a VPN server for Deluge incoming/outgoing traffic.
+- Using a VPN server for Deluge and Jackett incoming/outgoing traffic.
 - Using newsgroups (Usenet): you can skip NZBGet installation and all related Sonarr/Radarr indexers configuration if you wish to use bittorrent only.

 ### Install docker and docker-compose